 Strategic co-operation documents

-The Europe Division of the Office of the Directorate General of Programmes (ODGP), in close collaboration with the Directorate of Political Advice and the operational directorates general, produces Country Programming Documents.
-This is carried out in close co-operation with national authorities by means of bilateral consultations and meetings with the Ministries of Foreign Affairs, the specialised ministries and other stakeholders.
-Likewise, in-depth consultations with other national and international players, including the donors, are conducted to ensure a co-ordinated approach to the co-operation delivered on the ground.
+The Directorate of Programme Co-ordination, in close collaboration with the Directorate of Political Affairs and the operational directorates general, produces Framework Co-operation Documents (Action Plans, etc.).
+This is carried out through in-depth consultations with national authorities via the Ministries of Foreign Affairs.
+Likewise, consultations with other national and international players, including donors, are conducted to ensure a co-ordinated approach to the co-operation delivered on the ground.

-The projects defined in co-operation documents receive funding from multiple sources, notably from the Council of Europe ordinary budget and voluntary contributions by donor countries and other donors such as international organisations.
-A specific number of projects pertaining to the co-operation documents are implemented via joint programmes between the European Union and the Council of Europe.
+The projects defined in co-operation documents receive funding from multiple sources, notably from the Council of Europe ordinary budget and voluntary contributions, donor countries and international organisations.
+A large number of projects pertaining to the co-operation documents are implemented via joint programmes between the Council of Europe and the European Union.